appstronomy/objective-c-style-guide/README.md

 See the original [New York Times Style Guide](https://github.com/NYTimes/objective-c-style-guide) if you're looking for the unchanged inspiration to this one.

 As we touch on some areas of style here that are not relevant to many organizations, including the New York Times, we are not planning to create pull requests to merge back into their original.
-As such, we have also removed the localized versions of this guide, as we do not have the resources to keep these at par, nor the need to do so, at present.
+As such, we have also removed the localized versions of this guide, as we do not have the resources to keep these at par, nor a present need to.

 ## Introduction